C-ORG/whitepaper/README.md

    1.  significantly increasing sell price because these dividend tokens are bought from the _DAT_ and the funds are 100% saved in the buyback reserve, thus increasing the value of _s_ and with it the minimum sell price.
    2.  increasing the investor's return on investment (ROI) as the investors can decide to immediately sell back the dividend tokens they received to cash them out.

 Finally, it is good to keep in mind that the _DAT_ is only the buyer-of-last-resort.
-For a given supply, it is very likely that an investor could sell their tokens at a higher price than the price of the _DAT_ on the secondary market.
+It is very likely that an investor could sell their tokens on the secondary market at a higher price than the "buy-back price" offered by the _DAT_ for a given supply.

 <h5 id="fundraising">💰 Continuous fundraising</h5>